Why losing weight is harder for women

 Height and weight are used to calculate BMI.
 Healthy ranges are between 18.5 and 25.
 Overweight is defined as having a BMI between 25 and 29.
 Obesity is defined as a BMI over 30.

-To find your own BMI, use this calculator.
+To find your own BMI, click to use this calculator.

 Although this post focuses on the health effects of high BMI, it is important to note that low BMI (less than 18.5) can also cause health problems.
 Deficiencies in nutrients or osteoporosis may result.